jsf0/rpfload/README.md

 ## rpfload

-rpfload is a Perl script for applying pf firewall configurations on OpenBSD with automatic rollback to a backup pf.conf file after a configurable period of time.
+rpfload is a Perl script for applying pf firewall configurations with automatic rollback to a backup pf.conf file after a configurable period of time.

 If you have ever made a mistake in pf.conf and locked yourself out or caused other calamity, this can be helpful.